afpineda/SimWheelESP32-SimHub-Plugin/README.md

 ### Upgrading to a newer version

 Just repeat the unzip procedure.
-There is no need to re-activate this plugin again.
+There is no need to re-activate this plugin again except when asked.

 ## Running

+- To interact with this plugin, click on "ESP32 Sim-wheel" option in the left menu panel.
-- The plugin will automatically detect all connected devices in most cases.
+- The plugin does **not** detect new devices at connection.
-  However, it will ignore devices that do not have telemetry display capabilities.
-- If your device is not detected, you can force a refresh in two ways:
+  If your device is not detected, you can force a **refresh** in two ways:
-  - Pause your game, then resume.
+  - Pause your game.
-  - Click on "ESP32 Sim-wheel" (left main menu), then click on "Find connected devices".
+  - Click on the "Refresh" button.
 - Telemetry data will be sent to all connected and suitable devices.

+### Bind settings to game and car (how it works)

+This feature stores the device configuration for each game and car, and applies it when the game or car is changed.
+Everything is automatic.

+For bindings to work:

+- The "Bind to current game and car" option must be checked.
+- A game must be selected in SimHub.
+- A car must be selected in-game.

+The bound settings are limited to clutch paddles (working mode and bite point), "ALT buttons" (working mode) and DPAD (working mode).
+Applies to all detected devices.

+- **SimHub ➡️ device**.
+Saved settings (if any) are restored to each device when:
+  - A new device is detected.
+  - Current game or car is changed.
+  - The user checks "Bind to current game and car".

+- **Device ➡️ SimHub**.
+Device settings are saved per game and car when:
+  - Device settings are changed, no matter how (companion app, SimHub plugin or the device itself).
+    Devices are polled once per second, more or less.
+  - New devices are about to be detected (refresh).
+  - The user checks "Bind to current game and car".

+### Device settings

+Select a device to configure in the combo box.
+Only configurable options will be shown in the corresponding tab.

 ### Troubleshooting